BITSDES-ODT-2026/Week7_SecE_Activity1_StepperMotor/README.md

 # Week7_SecE_Activity1_StepperMotor

-Stepper Motor Programming Assignments
+**Stepper Motor Programming Assignments**

 This repository contains structured programming tasks designed to help students understand stepper motor control using ESP32 and MicroPython.

 Students are expected to write the code independently to achieve the specified functional behavior.

-Code 1 : StepperMotor_1 – Continuous Rotation (Single Direction)
+**Code 1 : StepperMotor_1 – Continuous Rotation (Single Direction)**

-🎯 Objective

-Write a program to rotate the stepper motor continuously in one direction.
+Objective : Write a program to rotate the stepper motor continuously in one direction.

-⚙ Expected Functional Behavior
+Expected Functional Behavior :

 The motor should rotate continuously (clockwise or counterclockwise).